MeHAF Board of Trustees

 Edward Miller, MS

-Ed Miller retired as the Senior Vice President for Public Policy for the American Lung Association of the Northeast where he was responsible for providing leadership to the public policy initiatives of the organization in the seven state region covering New England and New York.
+Ed Miller retired in 2015 as the Senior Vice President for Public Policy for the American Lung Association of the Northeast where he was responsible for providing leadership to the public policy initiatives of the organization in the seven state region covering New England and New York.
 He had served in this capacity since July 2007.
 From 1986 until 2007, he served as the CEO of the American Lung Association of Maine.
 During that time the organization’s assets grew from less than half a million to over two million dollars.
-The Maine chapter was recognized as a leader in both mission focused work (e.g. the first and only state to receive straight A’s on the annual American Lung Association nationwide Tobacco Control Report Card) and in fundraising where its 31 year old Trek Across Maine remains the most successful American Lung Association fundraiser in the nation raising nearly $2 million dollars a year.
-Ed is on the Board and is a past president of the Maine Public Health Association.
+The Maine chapter was recognized as a leader in both mission focused work (e.g., the first and only state to receive straight A’s on the annual American Lung Association nationwide Tobacco Control Report Card) and in fundraising where its 35 year old Trek Across Maine remains the most successful American Lung Association fundraiser in the nation raising nearly $2 million dollars a year.
+Ed is the Board treasurer and is a past president of the Maine Public Health Association.
 He was a founding member and chair of the Maine Coalition on Smoking OR Health.
-Ed has served on numerous boards, advisory councils and commissions during his career.
+He has served on numerous boards, advisory councils and commissions during his career.
 Prior to joining the American Lung Association Ed served as the first Director of the Division of Health Promotion and Education in the Bureau of Health (now the ME CDC) from 1973 until 1986.
-Ed recently completed a three year contract as a policy consultant to the American Lung Association of the Northeast.
-When not working, he enjoys kayaking, snowboarding, cycling, guitar, beach-combing and reading.
+When not working, he enjoys kayaking, snowboarding, cycling, guitar, beachcombing and reading.
 He lives in Hallowell and Ocean Park.

 Grace Odimayo, DMD